Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Results

-We see that \textbf{\gls{AE}, \gls{DM}, and \gls{VAE}} mitigations are unable to sub-goal of retaining original label accuracy compared to the baseline without mitigation/attack (None) even though they achieve the sub-goal of minimizing the target label accuracy on perturbed images and improving the cosine similarity with the correct text label embeddings by reconstructing perturbed images.
+We observe that \textbf{\gls{AE}, \gls{DM}, and \gls{VAE}} mitigations are unable to achieve sub-goal of retaining original label accuracy compared to the baseline without mitigation, even though they achieve the sub-goal of minimizing the target label accuracy on perturbed images and improving the \gls{cs} with the correct text label embeddings through purification.